metamx/rad-tech-datatypes/README.md

 ```

 ### Serialization
-The MMX Auction Summary record consists of an OpenRTB bid request with bids nested in a 'bid_reponses' objects and additional parameters for denoting information about the auction.
+The MMX Auction Summary record consists of an OpenRTB bid request with an array of nested OpenRTB bid responses.
+Additional parameters for denoting information about the auction and bids have been added where applicable.
 ```java
 // Build the Auction Summary record final MmxAuctionSummary auctionSummary = MmxAuctionSummary